christineymshen/christineymshen.github.io/_posts/2021-02-02-Negative_Combinatorics.markdown

 description: explorations
 ---

-I came across *Negative Combinatorics* while working on HW1 from STA 732.
-It's just one technique needed (after googling) to get me through the problem set, but somehow I find it far more interesting than the problem set.
+I came across *Negative Combinatorics* while working on STA 732 HW1.
+It's just one technique needed (after googling) to get me through the problem set, but somehow I find it far more interesting than the problem set (with all due respect to 732).

-Updated 20210514
+[Updated 20210514] I started this on the date of HW1 submission (and that date is special for at least two other reasons).
+Now I'm finishing it up in May after the whole semester has ended, and that I have finally managed to change the setup from KaTex to MathJax ...

-I started this on the date of HW1 submission (and that date is special for at least two other reasons).
-And now I'm finishing it up in May after the whole semester has ended.
+---

 Suppose a set S has n elements, number of subsets of S of size k is: